 - Winterthur Research Fellowship Program

 Academic, independent, and museum scholars, as well as advanced graduate students are invited to apply for short and long-term residential research fellowships.
 Research fellows conduct research in many areas of social and cultural history, including material culture, architecture, decorative arts, design, consumer culture, garden and landscape studies, Shaker studies, travel and tourism, the Atlantic World, and objects in literature.
-Application deadline is January 15. www.winterthur.org
+Check back for application deadlines. www.winterthur.org

 For Formal Education Programs

 - The College Board has resources and links for various college scholarship programs.
 For more information, visit www.collegeboard.com.

 - In addition, if you are associated with a college or university, be sure to visit their websites.
 Most will have a wealth of resources and links.

 --Page updated May 2019 by Elana Oser, a recent graduate of the George Washington University Museum Studies master’s program.
 She currently is working as a Kress Collections Specialist at the National Building Museum in Washington, DC.